Harsh-738335/Task-5-Cyber-Security-Internship-/README.md

-Task-5: Malware Types & Behavior Analysis
-Tools Used

-Primary: VirusTotal

-Alternative: Any.Run (Free Tier – optional)

-Step-by-Step Solution (According to README)
-Step 1: Learn Malware Types

-Study and note the basic malware categories mentioned in the README:

-Virus: Attaches to files and spreads when executed

-Worm: Self-replicates across networks

-Trojan: Disguised as legitimate software

-Ransomware: Encrypts files and demands payment

-Step 2: Upload Known Malware Sample (Safe Method)

-As instructed in README, use hashes instead of real malware files.

-Example malware hash used:

-owen ip address

-(This is a well-known test malware sample)

-Step 3: Analyze Detection Report (VirusTotal)

-Open VirusTotal

-Paste the hash in the search bar

-Open the analysis report

-Observe:

-Detection ratio

-Malware category

-Threat labels

-Result Example:

-Detection Ratio: 60+/70

-Malware Type: Trojan

-Severity: High

-Step 4: Observe Behavior Indicators

-From VirusTotal Behavior / Relations sections:

-Suspicious file execution

-Registry modifications

-Network communication attempts

-Persistence mechanisms

-Step 5: Understand Malware Lifecycle

-Based on analysis:

-Infection → Execution → Persistence → Communication → Damage

-Step 6: Learn How Malware Spreads

-Common spreading methods identified:

-Email attachments

-Fake software installers

-Malicious websites

-Removable media (USB)

-Step 7: Identify Prevention Methods

-Preventive controls:

-Antivirus software

-Firewall protection

-Regular updates

-Email filtering

-User awareness
+ # Task 5: Malware Types & Behavior Analysis (Basic)

+## Objective
+The objective of this task is to understand different types of malware, analyze their behavior using online malware analysis tools, and learn basic malware detection and prevention techniques.

+---

+## Tools Used
+- **Primary Tool:** VirusTotal
+- **Alternative Tool:** Any.Run (Free Tier)

+---

+## Malware Types Studied
+The following common malware types were studied as part of this task:

+- **Virus:** Attaches itself to legitimate files and spreads when the infected file is executed.
+- **Worm:** Self-replicates and spreads automatically through networks without user interaction.
+- **Trojan:** Malicious software disguised as legitimate or useful programs.
+- **Ransomware:** Encrypts user data and demands payment for decryption.
+- **Spyware:** Collects sensitive user information without consent.
+- **Adware:** Displays unwanted advertisements and may track user activity.

+---

+## Malware Sample Used
+To ensure safety, a **known malware hash** was analyzed instead of downloading actual malware. my own ip address

+## Malware Analysis Using VirusTotal

+### Detection Report
+- **Detection Ratio:** Detected by a majority of antivirus engines
+- **Threat Classification:** Trojan
+- **Severity Level:** High

+---

+## Observed Behavior Indicators
+Based on VirusTotal behavior analysis, the malware exhibits the following indicators:

+- File system modification
+- Registry changes for persistence
+- Suspicious process execution
+- Network communication attempts with external servers

+---

+## Malware Lifecycle
+The general lifecycle of the analyzed malware is as follows:

+Infection → Execution → Persistence → Command & Control → Damage
+---

+## Malware Spreading Techniques
+Common malware spreading techniques identified include:

+- Email attachments
+- Fake software downloads
+- Malicious websites
+- Removable media (USB drives)

+---

+## Prevention Methods
+The following preventive measures can help protect systems from malware attacks:

+- Installing and updating antivirus software
+- Using firewalls
+- Keeping operating systems and software up to date
+- Avoiding suspicious links and email attachments
+- Educating users about cybersecurity threats

+---

+## Conclusion
+This task provided an understanding of basic malware types and their behavior.
+Using VirusTotal, malware detection reports and behavior indicators were analyzed safely.
+The activity helped build awareness of malware threats, their lifecycle, and essential prevention techniques.

+---

+## Final Outcome
+- Basic malware awareness
+- Understanding of malware behavior
+- Knowledge of detection techniques
+- Improved cybersecurity fundamentals